com-lihaoyi/cask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 [data source](https://github.com/com-lihaoyi/cask/pull/159)

-*Minimal Application (minimalApplicationWithLoom)*
+The performance of non-blocking virtual threads varies, depending on whether blocking is a problem or not.

+* For the `staticFilesWithLoom` and `todoDbWithLoom`, the benchmarks are largely CPU bound, and thus using Virtual Threads results in a minor performance slowdown over using platform threads.

-  - Virtual threads show significantly better performance:
+* For `minimalApplicationWithLoom`, which includes a small `Thread.sleep(100)` to simulate blocking, Virtual Threads show significantly better performance:
   - ~24x higher throughput (935.74 vs 38.36 requests/sec)
   - Much better latency (106.11ms vs 1.05s)
   - Platform threads experienced 1,076 timeout errors while virtual threads had none

+In general virtual threads are most beneficial in applications which spend a lot of time blocked on IO.
+How much they benefit your own application will need to be benchmarked and measured, but they are relatively easy to enable so you can run your own small benchmarks before deciding to use them or not.